klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 ## Demo

 You can find the PoC on GitHub, at the following link: [Silent Moonwalk][24].
+The PoC has been released with some limitations that requires just a little effort to be overcome, but don't require any more information than the one contained in this article.

 The following video shows the technique in action: